ryanpilar/ryanpilar/README.md

 - 🌱 I’m currently learning about **social network graphs** and **farm automation**

-- 👨‍💻 Some of my projects are available at [https://ryan-pilar.netlify.app/](https://ryan-pilar.netlify.app/)

 - 💬 Ask me about **mongo, react, ai, speghetti & cheesecakes, or pretty much anything website**

 - ⚡ Fun fact: **My dog tweets more than she barks**